suborbital/docs/website/docs/quickstart.md

 So let's not linger,
 and see how such a workflow looks like

-[Switch to VSCode]

-## Demo app architecture

-The application architecture itself is nothing out of ordinary, it's a Node.js app communicating with a simple HTML frontend using Vue.js

-[Show running backend]
+-->
+## Application user journey

-Our backend, as mentioned,
-generates fake "ingest logs" of network requests, our WebAssembly plugins will receive this request metadata, and attempt to spot abuse.
+The application architecture itself is nothing out of ordinary; it's a Node.js app communicating with a simple HTML frontend using Vue.js.
+Our backend, as mentioned, generates fake "ingest logs" of network requests, our WebAssembly plugins will receive this request metadata, and attempt to spot abuse.

 We provide many prebuilt components to make all of this a little easier: